loco-rs/loco/docs-site/content/docs/the-app/mailers.md

 ```

 ### Default Email Address
-Other than the SMTP configuration, you also need to configure the default email address that will be used as the sender for all emails.
-This email is most like the email you register with your email provider.
-This can be done by setting changing the `DEFAULT_FROM_SENDER` constant variable in the `src/mailer/mod.rs` file.
+In addition to the SMTP configuration, you also need to configure the default email address that will be used as the sender for all emails.
+This email is most likely the email you registered with your email provider.
+You can set this by changing the `DEFAULT_FROM_SENDER` constant variable in the `src/mailer/mod.rs` file.

 Original value:
 ```rust